 Anger Management Research

-The anger management course is run by Dr Gary Sheperd and Jade Luck.
-The group anger management intervention combines Transactional Analysis and Mindfulness and runs for 10-weeks.
-Results from previous years show a statistically significant improvement in anger symptoms from the course.
-There are two research papers in progress resulting from the course, due to be published this year.
-The next anger management course is due to commence on the 4th July.
-Any expressions of interest should be sent to email@example.com
+The anger management course was run by Dr Gary Sheperd.
+The group anger management intervention combined Transactional Analysis and Mindfulness and ran for 10-weeks.
+Results from previous years showed a statistically significant improvement in anger symptoms from the course.
+Two research papers were published in 2019.
+Any expressions of interest should be sent to firstname.lastname@example.org

 The bereavement research project is based around the Assimilation of Grief Experiences Scale, AGES, a sequence of phases that clients commonly describe on their journey of recovery.
 My doctoral research developed the model, which can now be used as an observational tool in the second, post-doctoral phase.